Deploy Crawdad as a sidecar container in your Kubernetes pods. The sidecar shares the pod's network namespace — your agent connects to localhost:7749.

 periodSeconds: 30

 Containers in the same Kubernetes pod share a network namespace.
 Your agent connects to localhost:7749 — same as running on a single machine.
 All scanning happens inside the sidecar container.
-Content never leaves the pod.
+Content stays within the pod by default.

 The Crawdad sidecar uses under 64MB RSS and minimal CPU.
 The recommended limits above are conservative — adjust based on your traffic.